 - “Personal Data”, “Data Controller”, “Data Processor” and “processing” shall have the meanings given to them in the DPA or, from 25 May 2018, the GDPR.

-For the purposes of applicable Data Protection Law, we, Essex Upholstery Limited T/A Euro Group UK, are the Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with applicable Data Protection Law.
+For the purposes of applicable Data Protection Law, we, Infinity Seating Solutions Ltd, are the Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with applicable Data Protection Law.
 “Personal Data” has a legal definition but, in brief, it refers to information from which a living person can be identified.
 Such information must be protected in accordance with Data Protection Law.

 Information we may collect about you

 We will collect information about you when you visit our Site or do business with us (including requesting quotations and ordering products and services from us).
 This information may include your name, your contact details (including postal address, email address and telephone number), your payment details (i.e. relating to any payment you make to us in connection with our products and services), any other information we request from time to time to enable us to provide our Site to you and to continue to do business with you and any other information you provide to us.

 We may occasionally receive information about you from other sources, including:

 - credit reference and fraud prevention agencies;

 - where you have consented for other organisations to lawfully share data with us; or